guihome-diaz/training/angular/README.md

 ### Exercise 9: parameter route + Observable

-* Create new component _contact-edit_ to be called with a parameter route
+* Create new component _contact-editor_ to be called with a parameter route
 * Adjust `ContactService` to call the backend with an ID parameter.
 This will return an `Observable`
 * Create 2 new buttons in status bar to view a particular contact (call this _contact-edit_ component)
   * Success case